September Birth Flowers: Asters and Morning Glories

 The Aster in History

-The stately looking aster is beloved in gardens and homes.
+The stately-looking aster is beloved in gardens and homes.
 Thomas Jefferson enjoyed the China aster (Callistephus chinensis) in particular, growing it on his Monticello estate.
-The aster has also been the subject for many great works of art, including those by Claude Monet and Vincent van Gogh.
+The aster has also been the subject of many great works of art, including those by Claude Monet and Vincent van Gogh.
 Poet Robert Frost used the aster flower as a symbol of hope in his poem, A Late Walk.

 The aster has also been involved in cultural movements.
 A revolution in Hungary in the aftermath of World War I came to be known as the Aster Revolution, during which supporters of the revolution wore asters in their hats and demonstrated in the streets of Budapest.
 During World War II, asters were placed ceremonially on the tombs of French soldiers.